danyel-ii/cubixles_/contracts/DEPLOYMENT_SEPOLIA.md

 ## Payable Semantics

 - `mint` is payable.
-- Mint price is fixed at 0.0027 ETH.
+- Mint price is fixed at 0.0017 ETH.
-- Mint royalty is 10% of the mint price (0.00027 ETH) and is added on top.
+- Mint pays the owner directly and refunds any excess.
-- If an NFT does not support ERC-2981, its royalty slice is skipped and not charged.
-- If any royalty receiver reverts, the mint reverts (no partial transfers).
+- If the owner transfer fails, the mint reverts (no partial transfers).

 ## Gating Rules